Frida010/sweden-quiz/README.md

 # Sweden Quiz

-The Sweden Quiz website is a game page and all questions are about Sweden.
+The Sweden Quiz is a quiz game and all questions are all about Sweden.
+The quiz tests your knowledge about the land in the far north.
+The questions are funny and medium hard.

-Users of this website will be able to play a quiz game about Sweden and at the end of the game the user will get a score of how many points the player got in total.
+Users of this website will be able to play a quiz game about Sweden and at the end of the game the user will get a score of how many points the person got in total.

 The website contains a header and a footer.
 The footer contains icons whit links to social media.